 Madison Advisory Services Background

 Madison Advisory Services was formed in 2004, and its principal owner is Gary Schwartz.
-Of the firm’s 12 advisors, nine work out of its office in White Plains.
-Among these nine, there is one certified financial planner (CFP), one chartered financial analyst (CFA) and one certified public accountant (CPA).
+Of the firm’s advisors, most work out of its office in White Plains.

 Madison Advisory Services Investment Philosophy

 Madison Advisory Services typically invests in mutual funds, exchange-traded funds (ETFs) and variable annuity sub-accounts.
 The firm will determine its focus on both the long term and short term depending on the time horizon and investment objectives of the client.

 Madison will also recommend the use of independent investment advisors who will then manage a portion or all of a client’s assets.
 As mentioned previously, the firm provides access to several different wrap fee programs that differ in investment strategy.

 Prato Capital Management

 Prato Capital Management is a firm that’s been doing business since 2014.
 It is a fee-based firm that offers advisory services to its clients.
 These clients include individuals, high-net-worth individuals, pension plans, charitable organizations and trusts.